VaibhavTalkhande/Github-Wrapper/README.md

 ## Credits

-The GitHub Wrapper was created by @VaibhavTalkhande.
+The GitHub Wrapper was created by <a href="https://github.com/VaibhavTalkhande">Vaibhav Talkhande</a>.
 It is an open-source project released under the [MIT License](https://opensource.org/licenses/MIT).

 If you have any suggestions, bug reports, or feature requests, please feel free to [create an issue](https://github.com/your-username/github-wrapper/issues) on GitHub.